 Are you terrified of making a mistake in front of your students?
 Or colleagues?
 I was.
 And I still am.
 But I’ve noticed that if I own my mistakes, then I can turn them into teachable moments.
 And, as teachers, we all know how powerful these teachable moments can be.

-Anyway, I’m there teaching my students all about perimeter (with my spelling mistake plastered over the whiteboard for all to see!), and in walks a colleague.
-She looks at the whiteboard, then at me.
-With that look, I know.
-I had spelled the word wrong, and I needed to fix it.
+Then a colleague walked in, glanced at the board, and looked back at me with the tiniest of smirks.
+And that twist in my stomach came back because suddenly, I knew.
 She smiles, and says “well, that’s an interesting way to spell perimeter’… Oh boy!
 I looked at the board again, knowing that the word was misspelled.
 And now my students knew too.
 I’d always struggled with the re/er word endings, so I was pretty certain that this was my mistake.
 But, with 25 eager eyes on me, I needed to be certain.

 Saved by a Bulletin Board Display

 Now, I’m not usually very quick to think on my feet.
 And this day was no exception.
 I felt like I stood there, frozen for a good ten minutes, deer in the headlights style.
 I looked around the classroom, hoping to see something that would save me.
 My eyes fell upon the bulletin board at the back of the classroom.
 “Classroom Helpers” screamed the banner.
 Ha, I sure did need a helper now!